-Provinces, municipalities, water boards and other public bodies
+Provinces, municipalities, Caribbean public bodies, water authorities and other public bodies

-1. Provinces and municipalities may be dissolved and new ones established by Act of Parliament.

-2. Revisions to provincial and municipal boundaries shall be regulated by Act of Parliament.
+- 1. Provinces and municipalities may be dissolved and new ones established by Act of Parliament. - 2.
+Revisions to provincial and municipal boundaries shall be regulated by Act of Parliament.

-The powers of provinces and municipalities to regulate and administer their own internal affairs shall be delegated to their administrative organs.
+- 1. The powers of provinces and municipalities to regulate and administer their own internal affairs shall be delegated to their administrative organs. - 2.
 Provincial and municipal administrative organs may be required by or pursuant to Act of Parliament to provide regulation and administration.

-1. The provinces and municipalities shall be headed by provincial and municipal councils respectively.
-Their meetings shall be public except in cases provided for by Act of Parliament.

-2. In addition, the administration of a province shall consist of the provincial executive and the King's Commissioner (Commissaris van de Koning); the administration of a municipality shall consist of the municipal executive (College van Burgemeester en Wethouders) and the mayor.
+- 1. The provinces and municipalities shall be headed by provincial and municipal councils respectively.
+Their meetings shall be public except in cases provided for by Act of Parliament. - 2.
+In addition, the administration of a province shall consist of the provincial executive and the King's Commissioner (Commissaris van de Koning); the administration of a municipality shall consist of the municipal executive (College van Burgemeester en Wethouders) and the Burgomaster. - 3.
+King's Commissioners and Burgomasters shall preside over the meetings of provincial councils and municipal councils respectively.

-The King's Commissioner may be charged by Act of Parliament with the execution of official instructions to be given by the Government.
+The King's Commissioner may also be charged by Act of Parliament with the execution of official instructions to be given by the Government.